ChordPro/chordpro/docs/content/ChordPro6-RelNotes.md

 - No attempts will be made to transpose, transcode, or draw chord diagrams for annotations.

-## Directive selection
+## Conditional directives

-All directives can be equipped with a _selector_ by appending a selector name to the name of the directive, separated by a hyphen `-`.
+All directives can be equipped with a _selector_ by appending a selector name to the name of the directive, separated by a dash (hyphen) `-`.
+If the selector fails, the directive is skipped.

 For example: